apelegri/wechat-mini-program-wiki/README.md

 ```
 **First case, `userInfo` form `globalData`  is not null**

-The if condition statement aims to determine if **cb argument** passed to get `getUserInfo` is a function type and if it is a funcion it will pass `userInfo`.
+The if condition statement aims to determine if **cb argument** passed to get `getUserInfo` is a function type and if it is, it will pass `userInfo`.

 **How do they figure out if cb parameter is a function?**